Gravitational redshift revisited: inertia, geometry, and charge: Gravitational redshift

 \section{Gravitational redshift}

-It is a straightforward exercise to derive the relative shift in coordinate time of two clocks in a given gravitational field with metric $g_{ab}$.
+It is a straightforward exercise to derive the relative shift in proper time measured by two clocks in a given gravitational field with metric $g_{ab}$.
 Since we will employ in the following sections some alternative approximate approaches to deriving the gravitational redshift result, we first present the exact and most general derivation from general relativity, variants of which are standard fare (see for example, \cite[p.~136]{wald2010general}).